 Best Peaches for Cobbler

-• Fresh: In my opinion, fresh peaches are the best!
-Look for about 4 to 5 fresh, yellow peaches that are soft when you press on them and have a fragrant aroma.
-I usually like to peel my peaches before slicing them, but you could leave the skin on if you’d like.
+- Fresh: Look for about 4 to 5 fresh, yellow peaches that are soft when you press on them and have a fragrant aroma.
+I peel my peaches before slicing, but you could leave the skin on if you’d like.

-• Frozen: These work great and still taste fresh and delicious.
-Remove them from the freezer and let them thaw slightly.
-Then drain any extra juices before adding them to the pan.
-Your filling may be a tad juicier with frozen peaches since they release more liquid as they cook, but that’s nothing to complain about! ;)
+- Frozen: Remove from freezer and thaw slightly.
+Drain any extra juices before adding them to the pan.
+Your filling may be a tad juicier with frozen peaches since they release more liquid as they cook.

 How to Make Peach Cobbler

-• Make peach cobbler topping: In a medium bowl using an electric mixer, cream together the butter and sugar until smooth.
-Mix in the vanilla then add the flour, baking powder, and cinnamon, if desired, and stir mixture until combined
+In a medium bowl using an electric mixer, cream together the butter and sugar until smooth.
+Mix in the vanilla then add the flour, baking powder, and cinnamon, if desired, and stir mixture until combined.

 Expert Tips

-• Topping.
+- Topping.
 For an even easier topping, sprinkle on this simple 3-ingredient crumble topping instead.
-You can even use a box of cake mix, like I did when making this easy peach dump cake.

 How to Store and Reheat Peach Cobbler